How Your Sciatica Treatment Should Be?

 Why Do You Need Surgery?

-Although most individuals experience up to 90% improvement in their pain after an operation with Sciatica, this cannot be guaranteed by a doctor.
-After the surgery there may still be dullness and a risk of sciatica returning to the other vertebra always exists.
+Although most individuals experience up to 90% improvement in their pain after an operation with Sciatica, a doctor cannot guarantee this.
+After the surgery, there may still be dullness, and a risk of sciatica returning to the other vertebra always exists.

 -